Beramos/DS-Julia2925/projects/4-zombie-outbreak.md

 *The globe is on the brink of a looming catastrophe.
 A virus broke out from a laboratory and is transforming humans into zombies!
 Nations are closing down borders, flights are canceled, and pandemonium is rapidly engulfing the entire world…*

 This project explores an agent-based model (ABM) designed to simulate a zombie outbreak.
-Participants will gain proficiency in utilizing advanced simulation software by customizing it based on provided examples.
+You will gain proficiency in utilizing advanced simulation software by customizing it based on the provided examples.
 DrWatson will be employed to store diverse simulation outcomes, and participants will be tasked with composing source code for fundamental components.
-The underlying model is a modified version of a SIR model.
+Our underlying model is a modification of a SIR model.

 ## 2. Background